 Veru Enters into Common Stock Purchase Agreement for Up to $100 Million with Lincoln Park Capital

-/EIN News/ -- MIAMI, FL, May 03, 2023 (GLOBE NEWSWIRE) -- Veru Inc. (NASDAQ: VERU), a late clinical stage biopharmaceutical company focused on developing novel medicines for the treatment of breast cancer and for SARS-CoV-2 and other viral ARDS-related diseases, today announced that it has entered into a common stock purchase agreement (Agreement) for the purchase of up to $100 million with Lincoln Park Capital Fund (LPC), a Chicago-based institutional investor.
+MIAMI, FL, May 03, 2023 (GLOBE NEWSWIRE) -- Veru Inc. VERU, a late clinical stage biopharmaceutical company focused on developing novel medicines for the treatment of breast cancer and for SARS-CoV-2 and other viral ARDS-related diseases, today announced that it has entered into a common stock purchase agreement (Agreement) for the purchase of up to $100 million with Lincoln Park Capital Fund (LPC), a Chicago-based institutional investor.

 Under the terms of the Agreement, LPC has committed to purchase up to $100 million of Veru's common stock at Veru's sole discretion from time to time over a 36-month period.
 Veru controls the timing and amount of any future sales of its shares and LPC is obligated to make purchases in accordance with the terms of the Agreement, subject to various limitations contained in the Agreement, including those under the Nasdaq listing rules.